giovannitinervia9/baysesp/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`baysesp` is an `R` package that allows users to estimate the sensitivity and specificity of diagnostic tests in the presence of verification bias via bayesian methods.
+`baysesp` is an `R` package that enables users to estimate the sensitivity and specificity of diagnostic tests while accounting for verification bias using Bayesian methods.

 ## Installation